dpwolfe/otucha/README.md

 A cross-platform OpenGL program written in C++.
 Builds and runs natively on Windows, OSX and Linux.
 Runs in Chrome, Firefox and Safari when built with Emscripten.

 ### In Progress
+- Fixing build with latest dependencies when following Developer Setup
 - Increasing code coverage using the custom OpenGL and GLEW mock lib

 ### Developer Setup